Pooling information in likelihood-free inference: Optimality of pooled posteriors

-Under quadratic loss, $\ell(\|\theta-\theta_0\|)=\|\theta-\theta_0\|^2$, \citet{FP2012} show that the posterior mean $\bar\theta=\int\theta\widetilde\pi(\theta|S)\dt\theta$ yields the smallest posterior expected loss, and, under regularity conditions, this result extends to any loss $L(\cdot,\cdot)$ satisfying Assumption \ref{ass:loss}; we refer to \cite{rousseau1997asymptotic} for details.
-However, as discussed in Section \ref{sec:formal} and Appendix \ref{sec:formalapp}, posterior expected loss does not necessarily deliver a helpful criterion for deciding amongst competing collections of summaries.
+{ To define an optimal pooling weight, let us first follow \cite{FP2012} and consider the problem of choosing summaries by attempting to give a decision rule $\delta\in\Theta$ that minimises the posterior expected loss $\int L(\theta,\delta) \widetilde\pi(\theta|S)\dt\theta$, where $L:\Theta\times\Theta\mapsto\mathbb{R}_{+}$ is a user-chosen loss function of interest.
+Under quadratic loss, $L(\theta,\theta')=\|\theta-\theta'\|^2$, \citet{FP2012} show that the posterior mean $\bar\theta=\int\theta\widetilde\pi(\theta|S)\dt\theta$ yields the smallest posterior expected loss, and, under regularity conditions, this result extends asymptotically to any loss $L(\cdot,\cdot)$ satisfying certain assumptions; see Assumption~\ref{ass:loss} for specific details.
+However, as discussed in Section \ref{sec:formal}, and elaborated on in Appendix~A.1, posterior expected loss is not a helpful criterion for deciding amongst competing collections of summaries.

-Herein, we maintain the spirit of the minimum loss suggested in \citet{FP2012}, but instead define an optimal pooling weight by minimizing the asymptotic expected loss of the posterior mean for the pooled posterior: letting denote the posterior mean of the pooled posterior, we define the optimal $\omega$ as the value that minimizes the trimmed asymptotic loss of the pooled posterior: The asymptotic expected loss $\E\left[nL\{\theta_0,\overline\theta(\omega)\}\right]$ is trimmed at $\nu$ so that $ \mathcal{R}_{0}(\omega)$ is guaranteed to exist.
-The optimal pooling weight is then defined as
+Herein, we maintain the spirit of the minimum loss suggested in \citet{FP2012}, but instead define an optimal pooling weight by minimizing the asymptotic expected loss of the posterior mean for the pooled posterior $\bar\theta(\omega):=\int_\Theta \theta \widetilde\pi_\omega(\theta|S)\dt\theta$; see Section 5.5 of \cite{lehmann2006theory} for a discussion on asymptotic expected loss.
+Before we can formally define the optimal pooling weight obtained by minimizing this expected loss, we must first understand the asymptotic behavior of the pooled posterior mean $\bar\theta(\omega)$.